 From 1993 to 1996 he was Technical Advisor for Music and Scenic Arts of the General Subdirection of Artistic Teachings of the Ministry for Education and Science, with the aim of participating in the ellaboration of the normative developpement of the reformation of the teachings of music, dance and drama in the frame of the new Organic Law of General Regulation of the Educative System.
 In october 2008 he came back to this same work, and in february 2001 was designated Artistic Director of The National Youth Orchestra of Spain

 (JONDE), until nowadays.
-In february 2005 he was elected president od the Spanish Association of Youth Orchestras
+From 2005 to 2015 he was president of the Spanish Association of Youth Orchestras

 In december 2007 he led the seminary Youth Orchestras and Social Task